cagelmi/mccabe-thiele-method/README.md

 This Python application provides a Graphical User Interface (GUI) for performing McCabe-Thiele graphical method calculations to estimate the number of theoretical plates required for a binary distillation column.

-The development of this Python GUI was assisted by Google's Gemini 2.5 Pro Preview (May 6, 2024, model). which helped in translating the logic from a MATLAB version.
+The development of this Python GUI was assisted by Google's Gemini 2.5 Pro Preview (May 6, 2024, model), which helped in translating the logic from a MATLAB version created by Claudio Gelmi.

 ## Table of Contents